Nandavenugopal/LendSphere/README.md

 <br/>

-**CreditCore** is a powerful backend system that simulates a real-world micro-lending platform.
+**LendSphere** is a powerful backend system that simulates a real-world micro-lending platform.
 It manages the complete loan lifecycle with strict financial correctness, robust auditability, and production-grade safeguards.

 Built with enterprise-ready architecture in mind, this project emphasizes **backend engineering depth**, precision arithmetic, and secure operations.